Constantina (empress): Deposition and death

 Constantina and all three of her daughters were executed at Chalcedon.
-Germanus and an unnamed daughter of his were also executed.
-The daughter had been the widow of Theodosius.
+Germanus and a daughter of his were also executed.
+The daughter, whose name has been lost, had been the widow of Theodosius.
 Theophanes places the deaths in 605/606 but the exact date is in doubt.

-The Patria of Constantinople, attributed to George Codinus, mentions Constantina was decapitated and her corpse thrown in the Bosporus; however, De Ceremoniis by Constantine VII mentions Maurice, Constantina and their children buried at the monastery of St. Mamas.
+The Patria of Constantinople, attributed to George Codinus, mentions Constantina was decapitated and her corpse thrown into the Bosporus; however, De Ceremoniis by Constantine VII mentions Maurice, Constantina, and their children buried at the monastery of St. Mamas.

 Family and children

 The marriage was fertile and produced nine known children: